RelationalML/sparse_to_sparse/README.md

-# Official code for the paper: 'Why Random Pruning Is All We Need to Start Sparse' published in ICML 2023.
+# Official code for the paper: 'Why Random Pruning Is All We Need to Start Sparse' published in ICML 2023 (https://arxiv.org/abs/2210.02412).

 ## Experiments

+### Requirements
+See `requirements.txt` for required packages.
+You can set up a conda environment with this file.

 ### Random Pruning
 Initialize and train an ER network with a specified layerwise sparsity ratio.